vectronic/homebridge-alarm-panel/README.md

 ### Usage

 1. Open the following URL in your mobile browser: [http://yourHomebridgeServerIp:web_ui_port](http://yourHomebridgeServerIp:web_ui_port)
-1. Tap on the "Connect" button to initiate connection between the web UI and the Homebridge accessory.
+1. Tap on the "Connect" button (this is required to provide permission to the browser for programmatic control of the web audio playback).
 1. Tap on the "Home/Away" toggle button as you enter or leave the house.

 When the Home/Away button is toggled to away, the *Away* switch will be turned on.
 An audible alert will occur